26 Free Things to Do in Lake Tahoe in Summer & Winter

 Free Gondola Ride in Lake Tahoe

-Gondola rides are a popular tourist attraction in Tahoe and offer views of the mountains and other sights below.
+Gondola rides are a popular tourist attraction in Tahoe, offering views of the mountains and other sights below.

-If you’re in the Village at Northstar, be sure to hop on Highlands Gondola for a scenic ride that takes you to The Ritz Carlton, Lake Tahoe.
+If you’re in the Village at Northstar, hop on Highlands Gondola for a scenic ride to The Ritz Carlton.

 Best of all, it’s free for pedestrians without ski equipment.